Part 8: Vo

 “Shooting rocks,” The ship swayed back and forth, up and down, making me feel queasy.
-“Can you please tell them to not aim at the largest asteroids, but at the ones in front of the ship?
+“Can you please tell them to not aim at the largest asteroids, but destroy the ones in front of the ship?
 It’s only creating more, smaller asteroids to evade.”

 Ugh Rei… leave it to them to think asteroids was a game.

 I took off to the ship’s blaster rooms bracing each side of the walls as the ship jeered in different directions.
 I entered one of the empty rooms and it activated.